How To Season A Cast Iron Skillet

 Rub Oil Into The Pan

-Add a small (small!) amount of oil to the pan.
+Add a small (small!) amount of oil to the cast iron pan.
 Employ a cloth or paper towel to evenly spread the oil across the pan's interior and exterior.
 Don't forget the handle!
-Often, new cast iron users will use too much oil to season their cast iron.
+New cast iron users often use too much oil to season their cast iron pans.
 Remember that you're rubbing the oil into metal, not a sponge.
 It can only soak up so much.
-After you've thoroughly applied the oil, utilize a dry cloth or paper towel to eliminate any excess oil.
+After thoroughly applying the oil, utilize a dry cloth or paper towel to eliminate any excess oil.

 Heat The Skillet